-exida assessed the development process used by Rosemount Inc. for these products against the objectives of the exida certification scheme which includes IEC 61508 parts 1, 2, & 3 see [N1].
-The development of the 3144 Temperature Transmitter was done per this IEC 61508 SIL 3 compliant development process.
+exida assessed the development process used by Rosemount Inc. for these products against the objectives of IEC 61508 parts 1, 2, and 3, see [N1].
+The development of new components in the 644 Temperature Transmitter was done using this development process.
 The Safety Case was updated with project specific design documents.